 \subsection{Evaluation of Robustness and Generalization}

-It is well known that neural policies, characterized by high-dimensional parameter spaces, are susceptible to overfitting within specific training environments.
-This can lead to degraded robustness against stochastic noise and parametric variations, as well as limited generalization to unseen scenarios.
-In this subsection, we evaluate the robustness and generalization capabilities of the policies trained via MSACL to demonstrate their applicability in real-world environments with inherent uncertainties.
+Neural policies with high-dimensional parameter spaces are prone to overfitting, often resulting in reduced robustness to noise and parametric variations, and limited generalization to unseen scenarios.
+This subsection evaluates the robustness and generalization of MSACL-trained policies, with the aim of demonstrating their real-world applicability under inherent uncertainties.